|

 I am a licensed amateur radio operator somewhat proficient in morse code.
 It's the only mode I work, but I'm lousy at it.

-It is likely that propagation to Southern California is seasonal in nature and as the sun's position in relation to the earth changes, so will propagation.
+Propagation to Southern California is seasonal in nature and as the sun's position in relation to the earth changes, so will propagation.
 In 2010, in the weeks approaching the autumnal equinox (September 24 in 2010) signal strength began to drop

 It appears that frequencies change in the Spring and late Fall.
 The Spring change seems to take place on or about the 1st of April.
 They were heard on Thursday, March 31, 2011 and not heard on their usual frequency after 1 April 2011.
 In 2011 there was a known frequency change in late October and then again in late December.